National Marine Fisheries Service: Controversies

 In 2016, the NMFS caused the death of the L95 killer whale of the critically endangered southern resident population.
 This population travels along the coast of both the United States and Canada, and Canada does not use barbed satellite tags to track them because the method is invasive, but the NMFS made the unilateral decision to tag southern resident orcas.
 The L95 whale died 5 weeks after being shot with a barbed satellite tag and the Canadian necropsy concluded the barb caused a lethal fungal infection.
 Prior to L95's tagging, Center for Whale Research Senior Scientist Ken Balcomb documented tag detachment issues and was assured by the NMFS that these issues were "fixed", but the tag on L95 broke off and pieces of the barb remained in L95 until death.
-Although Balcomb documented infections where barbs had failed to detach on killer whales and presented his findings to the NMFS, the NMFS site read years later in October 2016, "Our experience with previous occurrences of tag attachment failure has shown no impact to the whale's general health."
+Although Balcomb documented infections where barbs had failed to detach on killer whales and presented his findings to the NMFS, the NMFS denied responsibility, stating: "Our experience with previous occurrences of tag attachment failure has shown no impact to the whale's general health."
 Though ocean water could enter the wound and whale skin is not sterile, the NMFS stated the fungal infection may have occurred because the barbed tag was dropped in the ocean and was sterilized with only alcohol, rather than both alcohol and bleach, prior to being aimed again at the orca.
 Two other members of the southern resident orca population disappeared within weeks of being tagged by the NMFS and are presumed dead, although the cause of death, if dead, is uncertain as the bodies were not recovered.
 Wildlife biologist Brad Hanson supervised the NMFS's killer-whale tagging program.
 He was not removed from his position following the incident.